 Carbs are good for energy, as your body needs the glucose they contain, but not all carbohydrates are good for you!
 “Simple” carbohydrates are basically sugars, and you don’t need that much of those.
 Keep in mind that generally, the more processed the food is the higher the ratio of carbohydrates will be.
 You want to stay clear from sodas, cakes, sugary cereals, etc. However complex carbs, that take longer to break down in your body, will help with energy and those often contain high fibers as well.
-Whole grains, beans and legumes (such as green beans, lentils, chick peas), oats and fruits are a better source of carbs to achieve muscle growth.
+Whole grains, beans, and legumes (such as green beans, lentils, chickpeas), oats, and fruits are a better source of carbs to achieve muscle growth.

-They are needed by your body for organ protection, cell growth and more.
+They are needed by your body for organ protection, cell growth, and more.
 What is often referred to as “healthy fat” can be found in foods such as nuts, olive or coconut oils, avocados, fatty types of fish.
 The ones you want to avoid are trans fat (also called trans fatty acids), which amongst other things have a bad effect on your cholesterol levels.
-They are mainly present in processed food such as fried food or fast food, baked foods like cakes, cookies and frozen pizza.
+They are mainly present in processed food such as fried food or fast food, baked foods like cakes, cookies, and frozen pizza.

 Your body needs all of these to function properly, the proportions of each being the important part!
 A common misconception is that you need a huge amount of proteins to build muscle mass, but you also need carbs and fat.
-A standard split of the food groups to help muscle growth is 40 to 60% carbs, 25 to 35% proteins and 15 to 25% fat.
-In our opinion, the important part there is to focus on picking “good foods” in those groups.
+A standard split of the food groups to help muscle growth is 40 to 60% carbs, 25 to 35% proteins, and 15 to 25% fat.
+In our opinion, the important part here is to focus on picking “good foods” in those groups.
 You might need a bit of trial and error to determine what is the right split for you.

 Finally, one food that does not get mentioned enough is…water!
 Hydration is important for your body and you need to drink not only when you work out and sweat but constantly throughout the day.
 Your needed water intake will need to be adjusted depending on physical activity, as well as your body size and weight.
 You also need to take into account the climate: if you are in an environment that is warm, you will need to increase a bit your water intake daily.